MicrosoftDocs/customer-insights/ci-docs/data/measure-builder.md

 - Customer measure: Generates output as its own table.
 Customer measures don't show in the customer profile card.

-- Business measure: Generates output as its own table and shows on the home page of your Customer Insights environment.
+- Business measure: Generates output as its own table and shows on the home page of your Customer Insights - Data environment.

 1. Go to **Insights** > **Measures**.